Events

 We’d love for you and your family to come join the fun and learning that is happening at our Library!
 Our events calendar is always busy with events, classes, courses, book clubs, gatherings, and more.
 Take a moment to check out our online calendar and see upcoming events for all ages.

-Your Silver Journey - The Journey of Downsizing Part 2: Simplifying the Moving Process
+Your Silver Journey - The Journey of Building or Buying Your Forever Home

 Join us for our first seminar of the season, “The Journey of Living to 100: A New Reality.”
 As more people live into their 90s and beyond, longevity is becoming the new reality.
 But what does that really mean—for our health, independence, and the way we plan for the future?
 In this presentation, we approach aging both realistically and boldly, celebrating those who thrive well into their later years, while acknowledging the realities faced by many in various stages along the way.
 We’ll explore the long-held beliefs, the myths, and the truths about longevity.
 This includes the good news of living longer and healthier lives, the challenges no one likes to talk about, and practical strategies to stay independent as long as possible while preparing for support if and when it’s needed.
 We will hone in on five of the most predictable dilemmas associated with getting older: • Where will I live? • How can I best manage my health? • How will I cope by myself? • What should I do about money? • What is the right way to say goodbye?
 Whether you’re planning for yourself or helping others, this first session of the 2025 Senior Living Series season will leave you informed, empowered, and ready to embrace the opportunities of living a longer life.
 Register online or by phone at yoursilverjourney.com